tyehle/tyehle.github.io/_pages/about.md

 This is a change.

-You can find the source code for the Jekyll new theme at:
+You can find the source code for the Jekyll new theme at [jekyll-new](https://github.com/jglovier/jekyll-new)
-{% include icon-github.html username="jglovier" %} /
-[jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at
+You can find the source code for Jekyll at [jekyll](https://github.com/jekyll/jekyll)
-{% include icon-github.html username="jekyll" %} /
-[jekyll](https://github.com/jekyll/jekyll)